lritter/lritter.io/weblog/pages/work_experience.md

 ## Principal Engineer, FireHydrant, 2019-2024

 I was the second engineer hired at FireHydrant.
-The FireHydrant web application has become mission-critical to many organizations such as Shipt, Avalara, Asana, CircleCI, and many more.
+The FireHydrant web application has become mission-critical to organizations such as Shipt, Avalara, Asana, CircleCI, and many more.
 I was involved in the design and building of the application from nearly day one.
 Of particular note, we built a high-volume, low-latency on-call and paging system, robust incident management and